Yuffster/socialipsum/README.md

 You can find that folder by going to `Plugins` > `Development` > `Show Develop Folder` in the Adobe XD menu.

 Beyond that, there's nothing else you have to do.
-It's all written in vanilla JavaScript.
+It's all written in vanilla JavaScript and has no library dependencies.

 ## Data Licensing